-The Master of Science (MS) degree in Environmental and Occupational Health Sciences looks though the lenses of environmental and worker justice with a research focus.
+The Master of Science (MS) generalist concentration in Environmental and Occupational Health Sciences looks though the lenses of environmental and worker justice with a research focus.
 In doing so, the EOHS MPH trains students how to advocate for and protect home, work, and community environments.
 Specific training includes exposure and risk assessment, environmental and occupational toxicity and injury, risk management and evaluation, and policy.
-Featuring concentrations in Industrial Hygiene and Occupational Safety students build a broad array of skills to investigate and address public health challenges and promote health equity.
+With additional concentrations in Industrial Hygiene and Occupational Safety, students build a broad array of skills to investigate and address public health challenges and promote health equity.

 Research and community work led by students, faculty and alumni solve occupational and environmental health problems, prevent acute traumatic injury in the occupational setting, address the effects of climate change and promote environmental justice in Chicago neighborhoods and communities around the globe.